 Linking Individuals to their Natural Community (LINC)

-LINC is a summer internship program for high school students based in our spectacular local park lands.
-The six-week program begins with a 4-day camping trip followed by a variety of local service projects, fun field trips, and useful workshops in which participants gain career and leadership skills.
-Projects and activities vary by week and include trail work, plant propagation, and habitat restoration.
-At the conclusion of the program, participants receive a $1000 educational award.
+This six-week program brings youth from across the Bay Area together for a variety of local service projects, education & recreation and skills building workshops to gain career and leadership skills.
+Projects and activities will vary by week and may include plant identification and habitat restoration.
+At the conclusion of the program, all participants receive up to a $2300 cash award.

 - Age groups: grades 9-12